 In general, stand-alone copper supplements are not usually necessary, and may actually do more harm than good!
-However, some people may require copper supplements, as recommended by their doctor.
-For instance, anemia that is unresponsive to iron infusions may indicate a trial of copper supplementation to rule out copper deficiency as a cause of iron deficiency!
+However, some people require supplementation, recommended by their doctor.
+For instance, anemia unresponsive to iron infusions may indicate a trial of copper supplementation to rule out copper deficiency as a cause of iron deficiency.
 Some multivitamins may contain copper.
 BUT, as a rule of thumb, a multivitamin shouldn’t supply more than 100 percent of the daily value for copper as a precaution to prevent copper toxicity symptoms.

 Copper Deficiency Symptoms

-Although the majority of Americans get enough copper through their diet, there is about 25 percent of the American population that may not meet the daily copper requirement (3).
-Granted, true copper deficiency is relatively uncommon.
-Copper deficiency symptoms can include:
+Although the majority of Americans get enough copper through their diets, about 25 percent of the American population may not meet the daily requirements (3).
+True copper deficiency is relatively uncommon, but symptoms include:

 Copper is required for iron to be absorbed by the intestines (4).
 This mineral is also required in order for the body to release stored iron for use, and to incorporate iron into hemoglobin (a protein in your red blood cells)(5).
-If less iron is absorbed, the body can eventually fall into a condition known as iron deficiency anemia.
+If less iron is absorbed, the body could eventually fall into iron deficiency anemia.
 Your body needs iron to make healthy red blood cells.
 Without enough iron, the body does not have enough red blood cells to transport oxygen to all of your body parts.
-Thus, your body has to work a lot harder to produce the energy it needs, leaving you feeling tired all.the.time!
+Thus, your body has to work a lot harder to produce the energy it needs, leaving you feeling tired all the time!

-True copper deficiency is not very common in developed nations due to adequate intake through the diet.
-Rather, copper deficiency symptoms are much more common in third world populations, where malnutrition is much more prevalent.
-In this case, their copper deficiency is likely caused by overall poor intake of calories and copper-containing foods in general.
+True copper deficiency is not very common in developed nations due to adequate intake through diet.
+Rather, copper deficiency symptoms are much more common in third world populations, where malnutrition is prevalent.
+In this case, their copper deficiency is likely caused by overall poor intake of calories and copper containing foods in general.

-However, some medical conditions may put you at a higher risk for copper deficiencies.
-Many digestive disorders, like Crohn’s disease, untreated Celiac disease, or short gut syndrome impair the body’s ability to absorb certain nutrients.
+Some medical conditions may put you at a higher risk for copper deficiencies.
+Many digestive disorders, like Crohn’s disease, untreated Celiac disease, or short gut syndrome, impair the body’s ability to absorb certain nutrients.
 In these cases, people with GI disease may be at a higher risk for developing copper deficiency symptoms.